voronind/vk/docs/installation.rst

 Install via setuptools
 ----------------------

-Get package one of the ways
+Get package by one of these ways

 - download from `PyPI page`_
 - clone `Git repo`_